Table of Contents

 With so many load testing tools available today, it’s easy to feel overwhelmed by the options.
 Many of these tools can seem complex and unintuitive, often leading teams to skip load testing.
 However, skipping this vital step can lead to performance issues that may affect user satisfaction and even result in a decline in revenue.

 To help you navigate the landscape, I’ve compiled a list of online performance testing tools for 2024.
 This performance testing tools comparison focuses on online tools, intentionally skipping legacy desktop solutions (with all due respect).
+You can read more in our blog post JMeter vs LoadRunner vs PFLB.
 I’ve gathered a great blend of open-source and commercial tools to meet various demands, from startups to global enterprises.
 Additionally, I highlight some of the fancy and innovative features available this year, ensuring you have the best options to simulate real-world traffic and gain valuable insights effectively.

 What is Load Testing?